2021 kitchen and bath trends are as individual as the homeowner.

 “Things like hidden outlets in the backsplash, USB sockets in kitchen outlets, charging stations-these are a bigger deal to homeowners,” says BLC Projects’ Rob Walker.
 “Homeowners want practical features that make their life easier, and that’s not the same for every client.”

-Everything from specialized work stations for coffee or baking or entertaining to specialized appliances—beverage refrigerators, wine coolers, and warming drawers—adds convenience based on how each homeowner uses the kitchen.
+Everything, whether it be Tom Marsh Bespoke Furniture or other custom-made kitchen equipment, to carefully picked out accessories, is all there for a purpose.
+Furthermore, there are also specialized workstations for coffee or baking, or entertaining to specialized appliances-beverage refrigerators, wine coolers, and warming drawers.
+It all adds convenience based on how each homeowner uses the kitchen.

 Features such as appliance garages are also making a comeback as a result.
 “The modern take on the appliance garage is very popular right now, as are drawers, drawers, and more drawers,” Pudenz says.
 “We do far fewer lower cabinets and more drawers, which are more functional in most circumstances.”